dussy42/taskmanager/README.md

 # TaskManager
-This project [discountshop](https://discountshop-e2a697cfe5bb.herokuapp.com/) generally entails customer input there orders and price while they enjoy masssive discount from the store.
+This project [discountshop](https://discountshop-e2a697cfe5bb.herokuapp.com/) generally entails customer input there orders and price while they enjoy masssive seasonal discount from the store.
 ![home](/assets/images/finterface.png)
 # User Experience (UX)
 Key information for the app